DinaHamdan/FFM/FFM.markdown

 Jeudi
-Coder backend BackOffice : Formulaire contact - Formulaire adhesion - Formulaire bénévole
+Coder backend BackOffice :
+Formulaire contact - Formulaire adhesion - Formulaire bénévole

 Vendredi
+Show members
+Remove Members
 CSS backoffice
 rapport +
 déploiement

-**CSS BackOffice**

 ## semaine 9
 Debugging (additional functions)
+Fix gallerie links towards photo for one agré
+Add a condtion to check if profile is complete
+Need to add a function at Login to check if profile fname last name and avatar are empty or not **CSS BackOffice**
 Rapport

 ## Semaine 10